shubhamsg199/Finalyear/README.md

 -- mydata.txt file is continuously being monitored by the server.

--- script 1.sh is run as soon as it detects any changes in mydata.txt file.
+-- script 1.sh runs as soon as it detects any changes in mydata.txt file.

 -- script 1.sh creates the openstack user and assigns the default project, role and domain to the user.